ga96tik/SauterSchwabQuadrature.jl/docs/src/Parameterized.md

 ## Positive Distance

-The two triangles do not touch at all, and both parameterizations need only to map from the reference triangle on to the real triangle.
+The two triangles do not touch at all and both parameterizations need only to map from the reference triangle on to the real triangle.

 ![](assets/PositiveDistance.jpg)

-The parameterizations are functions, which correspond to the input arguments `soucechart` and `testchart`.

 The modified integrand looks like in the case Common Face.